hapijs/vision/API.md

     - `allowInsecureAccess` - if set to `true`, allows template paths passed to [`reply.view()`](https://github.com/hapijs/hapi/blob/master/API.md#replyviewtemplate-context-options) to contain '../'.
 Defaults to `false`.
+    - `allowManagerOverride` - if set to `true`, allows view manager options to be overridden by subsequent calls.
+Useful for dynamic view path configurations that may vary per request.
+Defaults to `false`.
     - `compileOptions` - options object passed to the engine's compile function.
 Defaults to empty options `{}`.
     - `runtimeOptions` - options object passed to the returned function from the compile operation.